NumberSigmaTafKsee/LV2-Stk/README.md

 * complex
 * autodiff

+# stk::octave
+* stk in octave for vectorizing experiments

 # Vectorize
 * Object can be vectorized as function of vector
 * Object can be vectorized as objects per channel